Sung-DaTsai/Algorithm-course-project/final_project_myversion/readme.md

 * An example input and output is provided in "exampleinput.txt", "exampleoutput.txt" respectively.
 All the format follows ICCAD Contest.

-Note: In this version, all the data structures and algorithms were designed by myself.
+Note: In this version, all the data structures were designed by myself, and algorithm was based on the cited paper[1].
 Another version provided in another directory was done mostly by c++ boost library.

 Ref: